Lambda-Mountain-Compiler-Backend/lsts-language-reference/type-system.md

 We say that specialization chooses "the most specific" candidate, but what does that really mean?
 We might think that specialization is just the deepest subtype, but that would be wrong.

-When we have two candidates such as `x -> x` and it's specialized version `A -> A`, we obviously want to choose the specialized version.
+When we have two candidates such as `x -> x` and its specialized version `A -> A`, we obviously want to choose the specialized version.
 However, in standard subtyping relations, the parametric version is the subtype.
 This is because `x -> x` can become a `A -> A`, but `A -> A` cannot become a `x -> x`.
 So something needs to change.